SpotPass and StreetPass

-SpotPass and StreetPass are communication systems first introduced in the Nintendo 3DS.
-SpotPass was later incorporated into the Nintendo 2DS, models of the New 3DS and New 2DS, and Wii U game consoles.
-SpotPass delivers content from the Internet to the consoles, and StreetPass uses local Wi-Fi functionality to exchange data between 3DS, 2DS, and Wii U systems.
+SpotPass and StreetPass are communication systems first introduced in the Nintendo 3DS, with the former later being incorporated into the Wii U home video game console.
+SpotPass delivered content over the Internet while StreetPass uses local Wi-Fi functionality to exchange data between 3DS systems.

 SpotPass

-SpotPass is a Nintendo 3DS and Wii U "always on" online background connectivity system, similarly to how predecessor WiiConnect24 originally functioned with Wii, which can automatically seek and connect to wireless network nodes such as Wi-Fi hotspots, sending and downloading information in the background while in sleep mode or while playing a game or running an application.
-It can be customized to fit the user's preferences, including opting out of it altogether for selected software.
+SpotPass was a Nintendo 3DS and Wii U "always on" online background connectivity system similar to that of WiiConnect24 for the Wii, which could automatically seek and connect to wireless network nodes such as Wi-Fi hotspots, sending and downloading information in the background while in sleep mode or while playing a game or running an application.
+It could be customized to fit the user's preferences, including opting out of it altogether for selected software.
 One application was being considered to use this functionality to "automatically acquire magazine and newspaper articles", similar to networked e-book reader applications.

 Nintendo 3DS

 Full WiFi connectivity requires the Nintendo 3DS to be properly connected to a Wi-Fi connection via its settings, but SpotPass can be obtained automatically and passively.
 When new data is received from SpotPass and the system is in sleep mode, the notification LED of the system will turn blue and will remain blue until the system is taken out of sleep mode.
 When SpotPass data is received while the system is not in sleep mode, the notification LED will blink blue a few times before returning to being off.
 During the 2011 Game Developers Conference, Nintendo of America president Reggie Fils-Aimé announced a partnership with AT&T to provide access to AT&T hotspots via the Nintendo 3DS.
 Users can connect to these hotspots automatically and free of charge.
 SpotPass also makes uses of certified hotspots to access an application called Nintendo Zone.
 In the Nintendo Zone application, users can view game trailers, game screenshots, and information about current and upcoming Nintendo 3DS titles.
 After leaving the hotspot, although the app remains on their Nintendo 3DS system, the player becomes unable to access it.